-For example, we’ll sync your account picture, background, and mouse settings, settings in your Windows Store apps, your personalized dictionary, web browser history and favorites, and network printers you’ve connected to.
+For example, we’ll sync your account picture, background, and mouse settings, settings for your Windows Store apps, your personalized dictionary, and web browser history and favorites.
 To change web browsing and other sync settings go to Settings > Accounts > Sync your settings.

 If you upload a file to OneDrive, it’s available to you from any Internet-connected device.
 To make it available, we need to collect the content of that file to send it to storage, show it to you in storage, and make it ready for you to download again.

 In Microsoft Edge you can annotate webpages by inking (handwriting) or typing your notes, then clip, save, or share those notes.
 You can also create and manage reading lists, and put all those lists, favorites, downloads, and history in one area.
 Because you create it directly in our service, you can access it from all your devices.

 To help us decide which services are working well and which need improvement, we pay attention to how people use Windows.
 We can spot patterns in the problems our customers have, understand the cause, and fix the issues quickly.
 We can also focus our resources on upgrading the things people use the most, and to improve or even retire those that don’t get used.
 This data, collectively called 'telemetry', can also help us understand gaps in our services so we can help people use Windows more effectively.